learn-co-curriculum/react-hooks-state/README.md

 }
 ```

-When we call `useState(0)` inside the function component, that creates a new
+When we call `useState(0)` inside the function component, essentially, we're
-"state variable" which our function gets access to.
-That new state variable has
+telling React to create some new internal state with for our component with an
-an **initial value** of 0 (or whatever we pass into `useState` when we call it).
+**initial value** of 0 (or whatever value we pass to `useState` when we call it.

-`useState` will return an **array** that has two things inside of it:
+`useState` will return an **array** that has two variables inside of it:

-- `count`: the current value for the state variable
+- `count`: a reference to the current value of that state in React's internals
-- `setCount`: a _setter_ function so we can update the state variable
+- `setCount`: a _setter_ function so we can update that state

 We could access those elements from the array individually, like this: